SiREN Symposium, 7 April 2014

 A number of satellite workshops followed the symposium to provide further opportunities for skills building and networking.

-Use the menu on the right to find out more about this exciting event.
+Use the menu on the right to find out more about the 2016 SiREN Symposium.

 Sign-up to our network and stay tuned for further updates.